 Ask yourself whether there is room for ownership and maintenance of IT infrastructure on your list of business priorities.
 If your business is growing quite rapidly and needs you to be fully focused on your current strategic goals, you're probably better off choosing a cloud ERP sold as Software as a Service, hosted in the cloud provided by the ERP vendor, and accessed through a web browser.

-Narrowing down your choices might seem really hard, with so many ERP options in front of you.
-But a good ERP system needs to have the following 6 characteristics to make your investment worthwhile.
+A good ERP system needs to have the following 6 characteristics to make your investment worthwhile:

 - Flexible: Choose an ERP solution that not only integrates easily with your current tools but also with any applications you may want to add to your tech stack in the future.
 API is short for Application Programming Interfaces and allows cloud ERP systems to communicate with a host of third-party applications.
 The integrations page on an ERP vendor’s website is a good place to start.